Article thumbnail

 screenshot

-We now need to add some #ifdef statements to the start and end of the header file.
-Like above.
-Make the symbol name nice and descriptive as well.
-Here we add to the start of the file:
+Next, we'll add some #ifdef statements at the beginning and end of the header file.
+Make the symbol name descriptive.
+Add the following to the start of the file:

 #ifndef TAHOMA_32_TO_127_32X27_H_